guttih/voffcon/docs/device-setup.md

 ## Programming the device
 We will need to send the Device server program to the device.
 We can do that by doing the following
- 1. Open the Arduino IDE
+ 1. Browse to the the Ardos system.
- 2. Select the device shown in sections 7. and 8. in the list above this one.
+ 2. Create a device by going to menu -> Devices ->  Register a new device.
- 3. Connect the device to your computer using a USB cable.
+ 3. Save the device to add it to the Ardos database.
- 4. Select the COM port the device is connected to
+ 4. Press the "> Run" button and click the "Get program" button.
- 5. Select from the menu File -> New to create a new sketch
+ 5. Save the program to you local hard disk.
- 5. Go back to the Ardos system
+ 6. Open the Arduino IDE.
- 6. Create a device in the Ardos system by going to menu -> Devices ->  Register a new device
+ 7. Select the device shown in sections 7. and 8. in the list above this one.
- 7. Save the device
+ 8. Connect the device to your computer using a USB cable.
- 8. Press the "> Run" button and click the button Get program.
+ 9. Select the COM port the device is connected to.
- 9. Save the program to you local hard disk
+ 10. Select from the menu File -> New to create a new sketch.
- 10. Open the program "device_server.ino"  you downloaded
+ 10. Open the program "device_server.ino"  you downloaded.
- 11. Copy all text and paste it into the new sketch in the arduino IDE
+ 11. Copy all text and paste it into the new sketch in the arduino IDE.
  12. Change the following values (Some of the missing values were changed for you, if you are using windows).
  13. Find these values and replace them with information about your system.